vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/get-started/markdown.md

 ### Theme Enhancement

-By using [`vuepress-plugin-md-enhance`][md-enhance], the theme extends more Markdown syntax and provides richer writing functions.
+By using <ProjectLink name="md-enhance">`vuepress-plugin-md-enhance`</ProjectLink>, the theme extends more Markdown syntax and provides richer writing functions.

 #### Custom Container